 Taxability of payment done for Online Marketing & Advertising Services availed in the US

-Recently, the Bangalore bench of the Income-tax Appellate Tribunal in the case of Urban Ladder Home Decor Solutions Pvt Ltd dealt with the issue of taxability of payments for online advertising to Facebook, for bulk email marketing services to Rocket Science Group and for information technology (IT) facilities to Amazon Web Services (AWS) [foreign entities] under India-Ireland and India-US tax treaties.
-With respect to advertisement and marketing services, the Tribunal observed that non-resident entities only allow the taxpayer to use their facilities for the purpose of creating advertisement content.
-Further, with respect to IT facilities, the Tribunal observed that the payment made to non-resident entity was only for using the IT facilities provided by it.
-These non-resident entities do not give any specific license for use or right to use any of the facilities (which include software).
-Hence, the question of transferring the copyright over those facilities did not arise at all.
-Accordingly, the payments made to such non-resident entities do not fall within the meaning of ‘royalty’ as defined under relevant tax treaties.
-Consequently, there was no requirement to deduct tax at source from such payments under Section 195 of the Act.The Inclusive Framework of the OECD/G20 issued a statement on a Two-Pillar solution to address the tax challenges arising from the ‘Digitalisation of the Economy’ on 1 July 2021.
-The statement sets forth the key terms for an agreement of a two-pillar approach to reforms and calls for a comprehensive agreement by the October 2021.
-Pillar 1 envisages a new taxing right to market jurisdictions, allocating a portion of residual profit based on a formulary approach.
-Pillar Two reflects an agreement on a global minimum level of taxation which has the effect of stipulating a floor for tax competition amongst jurisdictions.
-There is no clarity on the issues of taxability of online marketing and advertising activities i.e. digital transactions in India as well as at the global level.
-OECD is trying to resolve these issues through Pillar 1 and 2 approaches.
-Further OECD is planning to finalise the mechanism to tax the digital economy in next 2 years and after such mechanism it is suggested that the unilateral measures such as EL should be removed by respective countries.
+Income-Tax Appellate Tribunal’s Bangalore branch recently dealt with- taxability of payments made for online advertising to Facebook, for bulk email marketing services to Rocket Science Group, and information technology (IT) facilities to Amazon Web Services (AWS) [foreign entities] under India-Ireland and India-US tax treaties.
+In Urban Ladder Home Decor Solutions Pvt Ltd.’s case, with respect to advertising and marketing services, the tribunal stated that non-resident entities allow the taxpayer only to use their facilities for the purpose of advertisement content creation.
+Further, with respect to IT facilities, the tribunal agreed that the payment was made only for using the IT facilities provided by to the non-resident entity.
+There was no specific license provided by these non-resident entities for use of, or right to use, any of the facilities (including software).
+Therefore, there was no question of transferring of copyrights to those facilities.

+Taxability on income from online has generated challenges worldwide.
+The French court has issued a ruling on Google’s advertisement income transaction that, google has no PE in France and will hence not be taxed.
+In addition, France introduced Digital Service Tax (DST).
+French DST is applicable to two types of digital services i.e., the making available of a digital interface and the provision of online advertisement services.
+Further, various countries like the UK, Austria, Greece, Hungary, Indonesia, Italy, etc have also created provisions to tax digitalised transactions like online advertisement.The Inclusive Framework of the OECD/G20 released a statement regarding a Two-Pillar solution to combat the tax challenges arising from ‘Digitalisation of the Economy’ on 1 July 2021.
+The statement provides important terms for an agreement of a two-pillar approach as reforms and calls for a comprehensive agreement by October 2021.
+Pillar 1 predicts updated taxing rights to market jurisdictions, allocating a portion of residual profit based on a formulary approach.
+Pillar 2 reflects an agreement on a global minimum level of taxation which has the effect of stipulating a floor for tax competition amongst jurisdictions.
+There has been no clear picture on the issues of taxability of online marketing and advertising activities namely digital transactions in India as well on a global level.
+OECD is trying to settle these issues through Pillar 1 and 2 approaches.
+Further OECD is planning to finalise the mechanism to tax the digital economy in the next 2 years and after such a mechanism, it is suggested that unilateral measures such as EL should be removed by respective countries.